Ellis8462/Gym-website/README.md

 - After the hero section, there is a next section on what the gym offers.
 The section contains 4 cards with a title and paragraph.

 - Each card is fully responsive and resizes on which device you are on.
+Mobile has one column throughout the page, tablet has two columns and desktop has 2 or 4 columns.

 - The cards have a border that has a linear gradient making it look better visually.